DHTMLX/docs-suite/docs/data_collection/api/datacollection_afterlazyload_event.md

 @signature: {'afterLazyLoad: (from: number, count: number) => void;'}

 @params:
-- from		number		the index of the first loaded item
+- `from: number` - the index of the first loaded item
-- count     number      the count of records loaded from the server
+- `count: number` - the count of records loaded from the server

 @example:
 data.events.on("AfterLazyLoad", function (from, count) {